 From January through October 2020, approximately three million babies were born in the United States.
 Getting ready for a baby's arrival involves a lot more than just buying a crib, stroller, and boxes of diapers.
 While newborns don't start moving right away, it's smart to take precautions to make your residence safe.
 Starting before your child becomes mobile will make things easier.

 Keep in mind that your little one will not have the common sense to stay away from certain things at home.
-It is exciting to watch your baby grow and reach new milestones, but that also comes with heightened curiosity.
-This unfortunately, presents a set of new hazards.
-As a new parent, you can choose to either take each phase of childproofing as it comes, or tackle them all together before the insanity of parenthood kicks in.
+It is exciting to watch your baby grow and reach new milestones, but that comes with heightened curiosity.
+This, unfortunately, presents a set of new hazards.
+You can choose to either take each phase of childproofing as it comes or do them all before the insanity of parenthood kicks in.
 Whatever you choose, never underestimate what your child can do.
-You'd be surprised -- active toddlers have an incredible way of getting into just about anything they see!
+You'd be surprised—toddlers have an incredible way of getting into just about anything they see!

 What the Experts Have to Say

 Before delving deeper into childproofing tips, let's take a look at what some professionals say about the topic:

 Childproofing Your Home

 Childproofing a home can be a daunting task, especially when you don't know where or how to begin.
 We suggest starting with one area of the house and gradually working your way to the others as you make progress.
 Below, you'll find useful pointers for how to childproof each section of your home.

 The living room can take a while to childproof, especially if you have a sizable common area.
 Keep a few steps in mind to childproof a living room: